If you are someone who thinks time travel is just a fantasy, maybe it’s time for you to rethink it.

 Now, to source information about the precise structures of buildings, their sizes, heights, roof shape and etc., during different time periods, Kiveris made use of historical fire insurance maps.
 From there on, he used them to create simple 3D models of the buildings and added them to his project.

 It is the Google software engineer’s wish for the open-source map to do more than show model buildings.
 He and his team created the project to help individuals such as librarians and map enthusiasts contribute their own historical findings so that more details can be added to it.

 Over time, as the photographic data keeps on getting more refined along with known dates and locations, Kiveris mentioned that the map could make use of deep learning to augment better architectural details instead of simplified 3D blocks.

-According to him, five years down the line, his innovation will be capable of creating realistic representations of U.S cities which can be made use for video games and even movies.
+According to him, five years down the line, his innovation will be capable of creating realistic representations of U.S. cities, which can be made used for video games and even movies.